 Once you’ve paid for your device, that’s it.
 If you then add paid channels and subscriptions to your account, that’s your choice.
 There are many free trials available, though.

 If you have preexisting subscriptions, you can simply add the channel to your Roku home screen and log in.
 Otherwise, you can add a credit card or other payment method to your account and manage your Roku subscriptions through there.

 To get the best free experience from your device, you can check out our Roku free channels guide.

 We hope our Roku price guide has cleared up any confusion you had about how much TV with Roku costs.
 To put it simply, you have the device price and that’s it.
 There’s no Roku subscription.
 You’ll only pay extra if you decide to subscribe to a channel or service, or pay a one-off fee for some content.

 New channels and new content are added frequently, and devices are updated automatically, so you’ll never miss out on new Roku streaming options.
-Plus, our best VPN for Roku guide will help if you want to access channels or services that aren’t available in your region like YouTube TV.
+Plus, our best VPN for Roku guide will help if you want to access channels that aren’t available in your region like YouTube TV.
 Our guide on how to watch YouTube TV on Roku will also come in handy.

 If you’re ready to start streaming with Roku, you can check out our guides on how to set up Roku and how to add channels to Roku.

 What do you think about the options available in the Roku Channel Store?
 Is there a Roku device that you would recommend?
 Do you think we’ve missed anything?
 Let us know in the comment section and, as always, thank you for reading.